 Labeling theory or social reaction theory is closely related to social-construction of reality.
 The theory of symbolic interactionism has the closest affinity with labeling theory. and symbolic-interaction analysis.
 Labeling theory is concerned with how the self-identity and behavior of an individual is influenced by how that individual is categorized and described by others in their society.
-Labeling theory theorist, Tannenbaum's main concept was the dramatization of evil.
+Labeling theory theorist, Frank Tannenbaum's main concept was the dramatization of evil.

 Tannenbaum's Labeling theory argued that the process of tagging, defining, identifying, segregating, describing, and emphasizing any individual out for special treatment becomes a way of stimulating, suggesting, and evoking the very traits that are complained of.
 Under Labeling theory a person actually ends up becoming what he is described as being or what he is labeled as.

 Labeling theory or social reaction theory is concerned with how the self-identity and behavior of individuals may be determined or influenced by the terms used to describe or classify them, and is associated with the concept of a self-fulfilling prophecy and stereotyping.